hashicorp/terraform-website/content/source/docs/enterprise/workspaces/variables.html.md

 Terraform often needs cloud provider credentials and other sensitive information that shouldn't be widely available within your organization.

-To protect these secrets, you can mark any any Terraform or environment variable as sensitive data by clicking its "Sensitive" checkbox in edit mode.
+To protect these secrets, you can mark any any Terraform or environment variable as sensitive data by clicking its "Sensitive" checkbox (visible when editing).

-Marking a variable as sensitive severely limits how users can interact with it:
+Marking a variable as sensitive prevents anybody (including you) from viewing its value in TFE's UI or API.

-- Nobody (including you) can view the value in TFE's UI or API.
-(However, Terraform runs will receive the value, and might print the value in logs if the configuration pipes the value through to an output or a resource parameter.
-Take care when writing your configurations.)
+Users with edit permissions can set new values for sensitive variables.
+However, no one can change a sensitive variable into a non-sensitive one.
+(If a variable was accidentally marked sensitive, you can delete it and create a new variable to replace it.)

-- Nobody can edit the variable's name or value, change whether or not it's an HCL value, or mark it as non-sensitive.
-To alter anything about a sensitive variable, you must delete it and create a new variable with the same name.
+~> **Important:** Terraform runs will receive the full text of sensitive variables, and might print the value in logs if the configuration pipes the value through to an output or a resource parameter.
+Take care when writing your configurations to avoid unnecessary credential disclosure.

 ### Looking Up Variable Names